harvard-cns/cs145-20-project5/README.md

 # Objectives

 - Learn how a switch can dynamically adapt its routes
-	- Learn communication patterns that are used to share state between the data plane and the control plane of a switch. <mark>Do you mean controller? if so, change throughout the file</mark>
+	- Learn communication patterns that are used to share state between the data plane and the control plane of a switch.
 	- Understand how the control plane can be used to programmatically set up and update the routing logic in a network.
 	- Get acquainted with the Address Resolution Protocol (ARP) and understand how it works.